MarginaliaSearch/www.marginalia.nu/content/log/A_102_yak_shave/index.md

 Anyway!
 Back to the problem at hand.

-This was also a good opportunity to clean up the last vestiges of the aforementioned service framework, which was a weird rxjava based REST client base.
+This was also a good opportunity to clean up the last vestiges of the aforementioned service framework, which was a weird RxJava based REST client base.
 It has worked well, but has also been slow and kind of janky since it did not offer much in terms of type safety, not even urlencoding capabilities.

-The project's internal communication was already half-migrated over to gRPC, so the plan was to migrate what was left, and then kill the rxjava-based client.
-Again, this went reasonably well, and the rxjava based client was successfully killed.
+The project's internal communication was already half-migrated over to gRPC, so the plan was to migrate what was left, and then kill the RxJava-based client.
+Again, this went reasonably well, and the RxJava based client was successfully killed.

 At this point I looked at the changes, and realized it's actually kind of dumb to register services.
 I should register APIs instead, and let the service registry worry about what is